The 10 Members Of The “True” Python Family

 Source: iNaturalist user Adam Cushen – CC BY 4.0

-This was the first python to be described by science, back in 1758, originally called Coluber molurus.
-These days it belongs to the true python family and is called Python molurus.
-Burmese pythons are most famous as an invasive species in Florida, where they number 300,000 and are so camouflaged that they can be invisible mere feet away from an environmental officer with a rifle.
-But they have a natural home too, specifically extreme eastern India through to central Thailand, most of their empire being located in Burma.
+This was the first python to be described by science, back in 1758, originally receiving the title Coluber molurus.
+These days, it belongs to the true python genus and is known as Python bivittatus.
+Burmese pythons are most famous as an invasive species in Florida, where they number an estimated 300,000, and are so camouflaged that they can be invisible mere metres away from an environmental officer wielding a rifle.
+But they have a natural home too, specifically extreme eastern India through to central Thailand, with most of their empire being located in Myanmar.

-Burmese pythons are one of the longest, with a record length of 5.74 metres.
-They mainly eat mammals and birds and can fast for as long as 18 months.
+Burmese pythons are one of the longest snakes worldwide, with a record length of 5.79 metres.
+They mainly eat mammals and birds, and can fast for as long as 18 months.
 Throughout this fasting, their stomach and intestinal volume shrink, and their stomach acid output downregulates.
+Being so huge, they’re capable of eating huge prey, including deer and occasionally alligators.

-Burmese pythons are more forest-dwelling than the ball python.
+Burmese pythons are far more commonly found near water than the ball python.
 As youths, they can ascend trees for a nice lookout, but as bulky adults they restrict themselves to the ground.
-Burmese pythons are a non-venomous constrictor, but have savage teeth which they use to grip prey, and wouldn’t feel pleasant if digging into you.
+Burmese pythons are a non-venomous constrictor, but have savage teeth which they use to grip prey, and wouldn’t feel pleasant if digging into your arm.
+Enhanced length means enhanced reproduction, as the Burmese python can lay over 100 eggs at once.

 3 Central African rock python